Eredivisie Round Up: AZ Alkmaar Draw as PSV Keep Their Title Chances Alive - Football Oranje

 A third goal quickly followed as Luuk de Jong finished off a swift attack and that was enough to secure the win for PSV.

-They keep the title chase alive and put the pressure on Ajax, who have a game in hand.
+They keep the title chase alive and put the pressure on Ajax.
 Twente is 5th.